Advanced-Computer-Lab-2022/Hungry-for-Grades/README.md

 - Learn how to work together as a team on GitHub.

 ## Tools and Frameworks
-This project is fully implemented using the MERN Stack.
+This project is fully implemented using the MERN Stack and docker.
 MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.
 - MongoDB is an open source NoSQL database management program.
 NoSQL is used as an alternative to traditional relational databases.
 NoSQL databases are quite useful for working with large sets of distributed data.
 MongoDB is a tool that can manage document-oriented information, store or retrieve information.
 - Express is a Node. js web application server framework, designed for building single-page, multi-page, and hybrid web applications.
 It is the de facto standard server framework for node.
 - ReactJS is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
 It's used for handling the view layer for web and mobile apps.
 React also allows us to create reusable UI components.
 NodeJS is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+- Docker is a platform designed to help developers build, share, and run modern applications.
+We handle the tedious setup, so you can focus on the code.

 ## How does the MERN stack work?
 - The MERN architecture allows you to easily construct a 3-tier architecture (frontend, backend, database) entirely using JavaScript and JSON.